adamd1008/portfolio/projects/surf/README.md

 It uses the SQLite database stored in `surf.db`.
 This will contain your choice of surf servers and maps along with their tier and your personal ratings of them.

 A little knowledge of languages like Python and relational databases (you know, MySQL and stuff) will go a long way but hopefully you wont need any.
 Just remember that if you get stuck and want to get back to the "`>>>`" prompt, press `Ctrl+C`.
-Also, be careful: especially on Windows, it's easy to lose track on what you're doing by using the up and down arrow keys!
+Also, be careful: it's easy to lose track on what you're doing by using the up and down arrow keys!

 ## Getting started (Windows)